 But SAP will choose where to invest within these industries carefully in order to fill gaps in the market.
 Higher education provides a good example.
-SAP has chosen not to invest in student management or student loans, simply because those needs are already well addressed by other solutions.
+SAP has chosen not to invest in student management or student loans, simply because those looking for a payday loan, their needs are already well addressed by other solutions.
 The focus here instead will be on integration.

 But integration swings two ways.
 Solutions for student management or loans are most likely to come from existing or potential partners.
 But SAP will also be integrating SAP Business ByDesign with apps and tools from its own portfolio.
 Some of the apps fall into the category of what SAP calls its own “best of breed line of business (LOB)” applications.
 These include SuccessFactors Employee Central for employee management and Concur for expense management and the Ariba supplier network.
 It will also take advantage of the business intelligence tools from the Business Objects side of the house and layer analytics on top of SAP Business ByDesign.